 There are an assortment of benefits and services offered to Columbia Journalism School alumni, including access to career resources, discounts on computers, insurance, and a lifelong Columbia e-mail address.
-Stay in touch, update your profile, and sign up for class and regional listservs.
+Learn more at the Columbia University Alumni site.

 All University alumni are welcome to audit courses through the School of Continuing Education.
 The Auditing Program provides adults not currently enrolled in college with the opportunity to attend selected lectures drawn from the University's offerings in the arts and sciences during the academic year.

-You can access JobNews, a database of journalism jobs and internships that is regularly updated by the Office of Career Services.
-The J-School Career Services Office has compiled a list of online resources where you can find guides and advice.
+You can access JobNews, a database of journalism jobs and internships that is regularly updated by the J-School's Career Development Office.
+As a working journalist, you can also help current students by becoming a mentor or a hiring manger.

 Keeping in Touch

 Take advantage of the power of your J-School network through the new Alumni Community.
 Check out the expanded alumni profiles, search functions and networking capabilities of this new communication portal.
 You can use it to update your own information, or to find other J-School grads from any year.
-If you have not used it before, start here.
-You will need your Columbia ID, or UNI.
-If you don't know your UNI or password, please go to the log-in help page.
-If you need help with your UNI, please contact the Columbia Alumni Center at 877-854-ALUM (2586) or, for international callers, 212-851-7830.
-Or email them at email@example.com.
-Look for your class year by going to GROUPS at the top of the page.
+Once you have logged in, look for your class year by going to GROUPS at the top of the page.

 The Columbia Alumni Association (CAA), in partnership with GovConnection, Inc., now offers Columbia alumni discounted computers (notebooks, desktops, and tablets) and peripherals.

 Alumni email forwarding is a free service that combines the convenience of a single lifetime email address with the flexibility to change Internet service providers.